Covertness/ally/README.md

 # Ally
-An ecommerce system based on [Ethereum](https://ethereum.org/).
-The business can sell his products through any ERC-20 token, such as USDT, BAT and so on.
+An ecommerce agent based on [Ethereum](https://ethereum.org/).
+The business can collect any ERC-20 token through sell products , such as USDT, BAT and so on.

 ## Quick Start
 ### Dependencies